trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="dispersion">Lexical Dispersion Plot</h4>

-The *lexical dispersion plot* is a useful too (particularly in the early stage of analysis) for looking at the dispersion of a word throughout the dialogue.  <a href="http://trinker.github.io/qdap_dev/dispersion_plot.html" target="_blank"><code>dispersion_plot</code></a> provides the means to look at and compare multiple word dispersions across repeated measures and/or grouping variables.
+The *lexical dispersion plot* is a useful tool (particularly in the early stage of analysis) for looking at the dispersion of a word throughout the dialogue.  <a href="http://trinker.github.io/qdap_dev/dispersion_plot.html" target="_blank"><code>dispersion_plot</code></a> provides the means to look at and compare multiple word dispersions across repeated measures and/or grouping variables.
 This can be useful in conjunction with a <a href="#corr">correlation analysis</a>.

 The <a href="#match">search mechanism</a> used by <a href="http://trinker.github.io/qdap_dev/dispersion_plot.html" target="_blank"><code>dispersion_plot</code></a> is identical to <a href="http://trinker.github.io/qdap_dev/termco.html" target="_blank"><code>termco</code></a> and <a href="http://trinker.github.io/qdap_dev/termco.html" target="_blank"><code>term_match</code></a>.
 For example, <b><font color="green" face="courier new">" love "</font></b> will not yield the same search as <b><font color="green" face="courier new">"love"</font></b>.
 The <a href="#disper1">search example below</a> demonstrates the way the search functions.
 For more information see the <a href="#match">termco search description</a> above.